CrouchingMuppet/k8s-home-lab/README.md

 The following is assumed:

 - `haproxy` configured and running at 192.168.1.99 as load balancer
-- 3 other Alma Linux based machines running on the same consecutive IPs from 192.168.1.90, I've named them `lucky`, `dusty` and `ned`.
+- 3x Alma Linux or Debian machines running on consecutive IPs from 192.168.1.90, I've named them `lucky`, `dusty` and `ned`.

 ## Install packages on all nodes